gam3less/debloatsamsung/README.md

 &nbsp;

 ## Usage
-If you would just like to run the script as it is run the following command in powershell:
+If you would just like to run the script as it is run the following command in powershell (Run it as a administrator):

           powershell -nop -c "iex(New-Object Net.WebClient).DownloadString('https://git.io/JkvBP')"

 If you want to edit the script feel free to download it and run it.

 &nbsp;